Middle Swannanoa River Restoration

 Addressing Water Quality Issues

-The Middle Swannanoa River was impaired even before the impacts of Tropical Storm Helene.
+The Middle Swannanoa River was impaired before the impacts of Tropical Storm Helene.
 Fecal coliform bacteria levels regularly exceed state water quality standards for swimming.
 Surveys have also found that the river does not support a healthy population of aquatic organisms known as benthic macroinvertebrates—an important indicator of water quality.